IrascibleBasil/pharis-mod-list/README.md

 ### [Wrye Mash Polemos Fork](https://www.nexusmods.com/morrowind/mods/45439)

 **Wrye Mash** is a mod manager specifically for Morrowind but we won't be using it to manage mods with this list, instead it will be used to merge levelled lists.
-Install location is irrelevant, as you will tell Wrye Mash where to find your Morrowind installation during the installation process.
+Install location is irrelevant, as you will tell **Wrye Mash** where to find your Morrowind directory during the installation process.

 Add to your MO2 executables list.